The hearts of the people

 In Jerusalem, thousands go to the Western Wall to pray and read Lamentations.
 My wife and I will join hundreds others in a place overlooking the Western Wall and the Old City, and we’ll pray and read together.
 There is a real sense of community, of shared history in being together on that day.

 And I believe we gain strength in our own faith and are encouraged to look toward the future with hope by being in community.
-We remember the words of Jeremiah, also found in Lamentations, which speak to a brighter future because of these comforting words: “Yet this I call to mind and therefore I have hope: Because of the LORD’s great love we are not consumed, for his compassions never fail.
+We remember the words of Jeremiah, also found in Lamentations that speak to a brighter future because of these comforting words: “Yet this I call to mind and therefore I have hope: Because of the LORD’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness” (Lamentations 3:21–23).

-We, as a people, are reminded once again on Tisha B’Av, that although our beloved Israel remains under the constant threat of war and destruction, we should not despair.
-God has delivered His people in the past, He will do so again, I believe, with the help and support of our Christian friends.
+We, as a people, are reminded once again on Tisha B’Av that although our beloved Israel remains under the constant threat of war and destruction, we should not despair.
+God has delivered His people in the past, and He will do so again, I believe, with the help and support of our Christian friends.